 - Spaces will always be displayed the same.

 Class names should be CamelCase, while everything else should be camelCase.
-Acronyms should be treated specially.
+Acronyms and initialisims should be capitalized.

 class JSONHandler toJSON: -> jsonHandler = new JSONHandler() jsonHandler.toJSON()

 Utilization of the JavaDoc format is decided per-project.

 # ===================================== # Main Section # ------------------------------------- # Sub Section # Group ...

 Sections are used to indicate when the context of the code has changed, for instance grouping of particular functions or logic.
 Sections have two main advantages, they increase the speed of noticing and understanding context changes, as well as increasing the speed of cognition - without having to actually read any code.

 The main sections and sub sections utilise a horizontal rule.
 The last part of the horizontal rule should always lay on the 40th column.
 The headings should be concise (only a few words max)

 # ===================================== # DocPad Class class DocPad # --------------------------------- # Variables # OutPath outPath: '...' # --------------------------------- # Construction & Initialization # Constructor constructor: -> # Prepare me = @ # Log console.log('We are now constructing') # Chain @ # Is Valid isValid: -> # Return true

 Use parentheses as much as possible, especially when: